-The Company considers whether a contract is, or contains a lease.
+For any new contracts entered into on or after 01 January 2019, the Company considers whether a contract is, or contains a lease.
 A lease is defined as 'a contract, or part of a contract, that conveys the right to use an asset (the underlying asset) for a period of time in exchange for consideration'.
 To apply this definition the Company assesses whether the contract meets three key evaluations which are whether: